German air force to move ICU patients as COVID cases rise

 The country’s disease control agency said 76,414 newly confirmed cases were reported in the past 24 hours.
 The Robert Koch Institute, a government agency, said Germany also had 357 new deaths from COVID-19, taking the total since the start of the outbreak to 100,476.

-Also Friday, German Health Minister Jens Spahn said airlines coming from South Africa will only be able to transport German citizens, and travelers will need to go into quarantine for 14 days whether they are vaccinated or not.
+Responding to a newly discovered variant that’s been spreading in South Africa, Spahn said airlines coming from there would only be able to transport German citizens.
+Travelers will need to go into quarantine for 14 days whether they are vaccinated or not, he said.

-Spahn said the move was a response to a newly discovered variant.

 “The last thing we need is to bring in a new variant that will cause even more problems,” he said.